-Quad-Cities Campus
+Quad Cities Campus

 The campus is situated on a park-like 161-acre site on the south edge of Moline.
-Five modern, well-equipped buildings are accessible to the physically challenged, and provide excellent facilities for both the education and recreation of students.
+Black Hawk College facilities are modern, well-equipped, accessible buildings that provide excellent facilities for both the education and recreation of students.

-Modern classrooms and constantly updated, well-equipped laboratory facilities optimize the educational opportunities for students at the Quad-Cities Campus.
-District offices and the computer center are located in Building #1, which also houses the library, several computer labs, and student services, which include Counseling, Advising, Tutoring Assistance, Testing, Enrollment Services, Bursar's Office, Black Hawk College Quad-Cities Bookstore (Hawk's Hub) and Financial Aid.
+Modern classrooms and constantly updated, well-equipped laboratory facilities optimize the educational opportunities for students at the Quad Cities Campus.
+District offices and the computer center are located in Building #1, which also houses the library, several computer labs, and student services, which include Counseling, Advising, Tutoring Assistance, Testing, Enrollment Services, Bursar's Office, Black Hawk College Quad Cities Bookstore (Hawk's Hub) and Financial Aid.
 There are classrooms and a large lecture hall.
 English, Philosophy, Foreign Language, Social and Behavioral Studies, Business, and Computer Information Technology departments are also located in Building 1.